Understanding 2E Kids

 - They may not develop their talents/strengths/gifts.

-- They may be unable to stand for themselves and articulate their needs.
+- They may be unable to stand up for themselves and articulate their needs.

-How you choose to pursue this with your child’s IEP team will vary by what your state obligates the school to do.
+How you pursue this with your child’s IEP team will vary by what your state obligates the school to do.
 Not all states are required to provide gifted programming.

 - Use life experiences and education to build on their gifts, strengths, interests, passions, and talents.